Unconventional hybrid-order topological insulators

-Note that these surface Hamiltonians have been rotated without changing their topologies, so that the effective surface mass fields are easily obtained as follows:
+Here the subscripts of $\tilde{\mathcal{H}}$ denote the Miller index.
+Note that the above surface Hamiltonians have been rotated without changing their topologies, so that the effective surface mass fields are easily obtained as follows:

-Here the subscripts of $\mathbf{m}$ denote the Miller index.
-We show these effective mass fields in a cubic geometry, as shown in Fig.~\ref{Fig:s1}(a), where each surface hosts two effective masses.
-Due to the inversion symmetry, we can see that the surfaces I, II, and III (i.e, $B_i$) have opposite magnetic flux with the surfaces IV, V, and VI (i.e., $-B_i$).
+It is seen that each surface hosts two effective masses, as shown in Fig.~\ref{Fig:s1}(a).
+Due to the inversion symmetry, the surfaces I, II, and III have opposite magnetic flux with the surfaces IV, V, and VI.
+Namely, we have $B_i$ for I, II, and III surfaces but $-B_i$ for IV, V, and VI surfaces.